briis/affalddk/README.md

 ### MORE INFORMATION

-Around every New Year a bunch of Pickup Types will have no dates for the next pickup, as the calendar for following year has not yet been created.
+Around every New Year a bunch of Pickup Types will have no dates for the next pickup, as the calendar for the following year has not yet been created.
 That will result in some Sensors with `Undefined` or `Unavailable` in their value, and they will be unavailable, until they have a date again.
 As of version 2.1.20, they will now get an artificial date which is always December 31. the following year.
 As soon as a valid date is found for these sensors, this date will be used instead.

 ## MUNICIPALITIES